• Skip to primary navigation

 • Sliders with mozzarella, Basil Pesto, sun-dried tomatoes, and truffle salt

-• Sliders with sliced Dutch Oven Chicken with Meyer Lemon, pepper jack, and spinach
+• Sliders with sliced Dutch Oven Lemon Chicken, pepper jack, and spinach

 Instructions